Ragav63/Ecommerce/README.md

 Run the backend application check whether the server is running sucessfully or not.

 **#Front-end
-For Front-end go on through the link below user can download it in users own Google Drive. https://drive.google.com/drive/folders/1viWI4a9qjkc_Cfo80qPk3uql8FlpaSgF?usp=drive_link Go on through the Link**
+go on through the link below user can download it in users own Google Drive otherwise their will be a Front-end-Ecommerce file is their, can open and visit the link. https://drive.google.com/drive/folders/1viWI4a9qjkc_Cfo80qPk3uql8FlpaSgF?usp=drive_link Go on through the Link**